Pseudo-modularity and Iwasawa theory: Ordinary Pseudorepresentations

 In other words, for every Cayley-Hamilton representation $(A, (E,D), \rho)$ of $G$ with residual pseudorepresentation $\Db$ (where $A \in \hat\cC_{W(\F)}$ or $A \in \cC_F$), there exists a unique map $g: R_\Db \ra A$ and a unique morphism of Cayley-Hamilton $A$-algebras

-such that $\rho = f \circ \rho^u$. \item $E(G)_\Db$ is finite as a $R_\Db$-module. \item $E(G)_\Db$ is a continuous quotient of $R_\Db[G]$ with native profinite topology equivalent to the $\mDb$-adic topology. \end{enumerate} (By abuse of notation, we have written $D^u_\Db$ for the factorization of $D^u_\Db : R_\Db [G] \ra R_\Db$ through $E(G)_\Db$.) \end{prop} We will consistently use the following perspective, which is justified by part (1) of the proposition: Cayley-Hamilton representations of $G$ with residual pseudorepresentation deforming $\Db$ are equivalent to Cayley-Hamilton representations of $E(G)_\Db$ (as defined in Definition \ref{defn:CH_alg_rep}).
+such that $\rho = f \circ \rho^u$. \item $E(G)_\Db$ is finite as a $R_\Db$-module. \item $E(G)_\Db$ is a continuous quotient of $R_\Db[G]$, where its topology is the pullback under the natural map $R_\Db[G] \ra R_\Db\lb G\rb$ of the standard profinite topology on $R_\Db\lb G\rb$ of a completed group algebra over a profinite ring. \end{enumerate} (By abuse of notation, we have written $D^u_\Db$ for the factorization of $D^u_\Db : R_\Db [G] \ra R_\Db$ through $E(G)_\Db$.) \end{prop} We will consistently use the following perspective, which is justified by part (1) of the proposition: Cayley-Hamilton representations of $G$ with residual pseudorepresentation deforming $\Db$ are equivalent to Cayley-Hamilton representations of $E(G)_\Db$ (as defined in Definition \ref{defn:CH_alg_rep}).